-7. Group Marketing Project Paper (20 Points)
+8. Group Marketing Project Paper (20 Points) (Week 15)

 Each group will review and analyze a public or private company of their choice.
-The professor will approve the each group's choice of a company.
-The group will work together to develop and present a paper detailing new high performance marketing recommendations for the company.
-The recommendations will be based on the step by step class content presented each week.
-A 15 page paper and a PowerPoint presentation will be required for this section of the class.
+The professor will provide a list of companies for groups to select from.
+Each group will work together to develop and present a paper detailing new high-performance marketing recommendations for the company.
+The recommendations will be based on class content presented each week.
+A 15-page paper will be required for this section of the class.
 The paper will be double spaced in 11 or 12 font, APA style.
 Each group member is expected to present part of the PowerPoint presentation.
-Students in each group will use critical thinking and reputable sources to develop their conclusions and high performance marketing plan recommendations.
+Students in each group will use critical thinking and reputable sources to develop their conclusions and high-performance marketing plan recommendations.
 It is expected that group members meet independently to discuss the paper content and format, and the PowerPoint presentation.

-Appendix -A minimum of 15 distinct reference sources are required along with a Buyer Persona Canvas, CJM, Logo and Tagline, Brand Storyboard, Press Release.
+Appendix -A minimum of 15 reference sources from class presentations are required along with course miodels